JRHB314/VBCS-Integration/README.md

   <br>![](/images/15.png)<br><br>

   Go to the `General` tab and set the `width` property to 150.
-Now that the image is resized, itlooks much more fitting to be   our website's logo.<br>
+Now that the image is resized, it looks much more fitting to be   our website's logo.<br>

   ![](/images/16.png)<br>
   <br>